-They want to punish me if I reveal things they already told me, and they want my consent for this.
+They want to punish me if I reveal things they told me before I signed the NDA, and they want my consent for this.
 If they fear I divulge their secrets, how about not telling me anything until I sign the document?

 But the real problem is usually the endless list of generic things they don’t want me to disclose.
 I wouldn’t find it odd if it included my own name as something they didn’t want me to disclose.